Country of origin: cambodia

 [r] Yes, Saint-Michel.

-[i] And in France, you have already been to… Earlier, you said that you have already been to Marseille?
+[i] And in France, have you ever been to… Just now, you said you’d been to Marseille?

-[r] In Marseille, yes.
-Marseille, Nice, Cannes….
-I’ve been there twice.
-The French Riviera, that’s it.
+[r] To Marseille, yes.
+Marseille, Nice, Cannes… I’ve been there twice.
+The Côte d’Azur, that’s right.
 I’ve been there twice.

 [i] And other places too?

-Yes, sometimes on an organized trip, or with friends by car.
+[a] Yes, sometimes on an organised trip, or with friends in the car.

-[r] I have friends who live in Saint-Quentin, I left with them.
-I was staying with them.
+[a] I have friends who live in Saint-Quentin, I went with them.
+I stayed at their place.

-[r] I can drive, but I don’t have a license here.
-In Macau, I had a permit.
-When I arrived in France, I didn’t need it.
-I didn’t pass it.
-Since I didn’t pass it, I don’t drive.
+[r] I can drive, but I don’t have a licence here.
+I had a licence in Macao.
+When I arrived in France, I didn’t need one.
+I didn’t take the test.
+Since I didn’t take the test, I don’t drive.

 [r] They drive on the left.
-Here it is on the right.
+Here it’s on the right.

 [i] Before, it was…